wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 ---

-### 9.3 About Recommendations
+### 10.3 About Recommendations

 **Q: Should I follow all the dietary recommendations?**
 A: Start gradually.
 Introduce recommended foods slowly and see how your body responds.
 Everyone is different.

 **Q: Can I take the herbal formulas suggested?**
-A: No. Herbal formulas should only be taken under the guidance of a licensed TCM practitioner.
-The formulas are for educational purposes.
+A: Herbal formulas should only be taken under the guidance of a licensed TCM practitioner.
+You can use the One-Click Remedy feature to connect with pharmacy partners who can advise you.

 **Q: How long until I see results?**
 A: TCM is about gradual, long-term improvement.
 Some people notice changes in days, others in weeks.
 Be patient and consistent.